Undergraduate Student Services

 Students who have excelled academically but did not enter the Northeastern University Honors program are encouraged to submit a proposal and complete a Junior/Senior Honors project, allowing Bouvé students the opportunity to graduate with College Honors Distinction.

 The selection of a Research Advisor for the project is generally based on a student’s interest in a faculty member’s research area or past experience in a class with that professor.
-The research advisor is responsible for assisting with project design, assessing progress, advising, and submitting the project grade.
+The Research Advisor is responsible for assisting with project design, assessing progress, advising, and submitting the project grade.
 Faculty members who are available to work with students on Honors research projects are listed in the Bouvé College Research Compendium.

 For more information regarding the Junior/Senior Honors Project, students should contact the Bouvé Honors Faculty Coordinator specific to their majors to explore possibilities for their projects:

-- Pharmacy: Professor Jennifer Kirwin
+- Pharmacy: Professor John Devlin

 - Physical Therapy: Professor Leslie Day